th1j5/ouroboros.rocks/content/en/docs/Concepts/ouroboros-model.md

 #### What are addresses?

 Let's end this discussion with how all this relates to IP addressing and CIDR.
-Each "IP" host has 32 forwarding elements with a straight parent-child relationship between them [^12].
+Each "IPv4" host has 32 forwarding elements with a straight parent-child relationship between them [^12].
 The rules above imply that there can be only one peering relationship between two nodes.
 The subnet mask actually acts as a sort of short-hand notation, showing